jeanniton-mnr/my-dictionary-server/README.md

 ##  The API

-This application respond to request made by the application.
+This application responds to request made by the client application.
 It primarely sends to type of data:
 1. The definition of a (input) word/lemma
-2. the suggestions for predictive words or close matches of (input) word
+2. the suggestions for predictive words or close matches of (input) word/lemma